erlendps/django-anon-lockout/README.md

 ## Configuration

-There are 3 settings that you can override:
+There are 2 settings that you can override:

 `LOCKOUT_DURATION`: Decides how long a user is locked out for.
 Default is 1 day.

 `LOCKOUT_THRESHOLD`: Decides how many attempts **in a row** that has to fail for a lockout to occur.
-Default is 5.
+Default is 100 attempts.

-`LOCKOUT_RESET_TIME`: This setting decides how long between two attempts by the same user is needed for the attempt counter to reset.
-If for instance you set this to 10 minutes, then if a user fails an access to a resource, then assuming the user does not try to access the same resource within 10 minutes, the next time the same user accesses the resource, the counter is reset to 0 failed attempts in a row.
-Default is 30 minutes.

 ## Tests